Notable People

 Once the impeachment counsel and the congressional candidate are treated as the same person in the same arc, Goldman's significance becomes clearer.

-He did not merely pass through a historic scandal and then happen to run for office.
+He did more than pass through a historic scandal and then happen to run for office.
 He used the scandal to define what kind of politician he wanted to be.
 The real through-line is not celebrity.
 It is oversight turned into identity.

-Not Goldman as a temporary Trump-era supporting player, and not Goldman as just another New York Democrat with a television-ready résumé.
+Goldman should be read as more than a temporary Trump-era supporting player or another New York Democrat with a television-ready résumé.
 He is the lawyer who made institutional accountability his route into elected power.